TESS planets in known radial velocity cold Jupiter systems: Hot super Earth occurrence is enhanced by cold Jupiters: Validation of two Super Earths around HD 50554

 \subsection{TESS observations \& light curve modeling}

 HD 50554 is a Sun-like star with TESS magnitude of $6.31$ (see Table~\ref{tab:pars} for more details).
 TESS observed this star at a 20-second cadence in Sectors 44, 45, 71, and 72.
-The target pixel file (TPF) and photometric aperture used in Sector 72 are shown in Figure \ref{fig:tpf}, which is made via \texttt{tpfplotter} \citep{tpfplotter:2020}.
-According to Gaia DR3, the second brightest star in the aperture is still about 8 mag fainter than the target, so we can ignore the light contamination from nearby stars.
+The target pixel file (TPF) and photometric aperture used in Sector 72 are shown in Figure \ref{fig:tpf}, which is made via \texttt{tpfplotter} \citep{tpfplotter:2020}. {This target was previously observed during Campaign 0 of the K2 mission \citep{Howell:2014}.
+However, with a Kepler magnitude of $6.8$, the star was severely saturated, and we were unable to recover any transit signals from the archival K2 data.
+So we only focus on the TESS data in the following analysis.} According to Gaia DR3, the second brightest star in the aperture is still about 8 mag fainter than the target, {suggesting very low-level contamination.
+This is confirmed by the flux contamination level of only $0.2\%$ given by \texttt{TESS-cont} \citep{TESS-cont:2024}}.
+So we can ignore the light contamination from nearby stars.
 Data acquisition and pre-processing are performed following the procedures given in Section \ref{sec:pipeline}.
 We confirmed the 5.97 d signal with a BLS significance of 10.8 and a S/N$_{\rm pink}$ of 13.4, both above the thresholds to be claimed as a detection.
 However, our pipeline is not suitable for searching for the second signal with 28.07 d period, as the detrending with a 0.3-day window may suppress the corresponding transit signal.
 To detrend the light curve while preserving the transit signals, we first mask out the transit events based on the NEA parameter values and then fit a Gaussian process (GP) model with the Matern-3/2 kernel using the \texttt{celerite} package \citep{celerite:2017}.
 The flattened light curve is shown in the top panel of Figure~\ref{fig:lc}.

 We model the TESS light curve using the \cite{Mandel:2002} model as implemented in \texttt{Batman} \citep{batman:2015}.
 Over nearly 800 days covered by the four sectors, there are 16 transits of the inner candidate (TOI-6965.01) and four transits of the outer candidate (TOI-6965.02).
 We select only data with a 1-day length centered on the expected transit mid-point for light curve modeling.
 A quadratic limb-darkening law is adopted, and the re-parameterization into $q_1$ and $q_2$ according to \citet{Kipping:2013} is used.
 We use the Markov chain Monte Carlo (MCMC) method as implemented in \texttt{emcee} of \cite{Foreman-Mackey:2013} to sample the posterior distributions of the model parameters.
 The phase-folded light curves of two candidates are shown in the lower panels of Figure~\ref{fig:lc}).
 The median values and 1-$\sigma$ uncertainties of the model parameters determined from the posterior distributions are summarized in Table~\ref{tab:pars}.